dwadden/dygiepp/README.md

 ### Docker build

-@GillesJ has very kindly contributed a Dockerfile to manage dependencies.
-I haven't tested it and won't be able to help with debugging.
-But PR's are welcome.

 A `Dockerfile` is provided with the Pytorch + CUDA + CUDNN base image for a full-stack install.
 It will create conda environments `dygiepp` for modeling & `ace-event-preprocess` for ACE05-Event preprocessing.